5 Foolproof Ways To Move Your Furniture Without Breaking Anything

 Get Creative

-Bubble wrap is obviously an essential when it comes to moving, but they tend to take up lots of space in your boxes — not to mention it's not the best for the environment.
+Bubble wrap is obviously an essential when it comes to moving, but it tends to take up lots of space in your boxes — not to mention it's not the best for the environment.
 Your fragile items, such as photo frames or smaller pieces of furniture, can be wrapped in old sheets, blankets, or newspaper to cut down on space and environmentally unfriendly waste.

 Advertisement